For those who try to lose excess weight, the struggle can be real. Weight gain can come about for a variety of reasons including:

-Many people who attempt to lose weight do not find it to be a straightforward task.
-When regular exercise, better nutrition, and even visits to a dietician fail, where do people turn?
-That is where weight loss psychology, such as using Cognitive Behavior Therapy (CBT) can come into play.
+Many people who attempt to change their relationship with food and exercise do not find it to be a straightforward task.
+When regular exercise, better eating habits, and even visits to a dietician fail, where do people turn?
+This is when weight loss psychology, such as Cognitive Behavior Therapy (CBT) can be helpful.

 Obesity has become such an issue that it has been coined the obesity epidemic.
 According to the National Health and Nutrition Examination Survey conducted by the CDC:

 In 2017–2018, the age-adjusted prevalence of obesity in adults was 42.4%, and there were no significant differences between men and women among all adults or by age group.

 Monitoring the prevalence of obesity and severe obesity is relevant to public health programs that focus on reducing or preventing obesity and its consequences.
 In the United States, the prevalence of obesity among adults has moved further away from the Healthy People 2020 goal of 30.5%.

 Being overweight does not typically happen without a higher risk of health consequences.
 These consequences (Mitchell, 2012) can include:

 - sleep apnea

 - liver disease

 Due to these serious ramifications along with the potential difficulty at losing the weight and keeping it off, many individuals who want to focus on shedding pounds consider seeking professional help to understand the psychology behind weight loss.
 Weight loss psychology professionals help their patients take a deep dive to uncover what is truly preventing the weight loss from happening.
 Understanding weight loss psychology can also help with weight management.

 Perceived Barriers to Weight Loss